alexharri/website/posts/canvas-to-ascii.md

 }
 ```

 The <Ts>RANGE</Ts> is current set to <Ts>2 ** 5</Ts>, but consider how large that makes our key space.
 Each vector component is one of $32$ possible values.
-With $6$ vector components that makes the total number of possible keys $32^6$, which equals $1{,}073{,}741{,}824$.
+With $6$ vector components, that makes the total number of possible keys $32^6$, which equals $1{,}073{,}741{,}824$.
 If the cache were to be fully saturated, just storing the keys would take $8$GB of memory!
 I'd also expect the cache hit rate to be incredibly low if we were to lazily fill the cache.

 Alright, $32$ is too high, but what value should we pick?
 We can pick any number under $32$ for our range.
 To help, here's a table showing the number of possible keys (and the memory needed to store them) for range values between $6$ and $12$: